thecodeeagle/TIL/README.md

 # Today I Learned (TIL) 🧠

-A personal vault of things I learn daily — from AI, backend engineering and database quirks to DevOps and Git magic.
+A personal vault of things I learn daily: from AI, backend engineering and database quirks to DevOps and Git magic.

 ---